coreos/docs/ignition/what-is-ignition.md

 Instead, use Ignition to write static files and leverage systemd's environment variable expansion to insert dynamic data.
 The Ignition config should install a service which fetches the necessary runtime data, then any services which need this data (such as etcd or fleet) can rely on the installed service and source in their output.
 The result is that the data is only collected if and when it is needed.
 For supported platforms, Container Linux provides a small utility (`coreos-metadata.service`) to help fetch this data.

 The lack of variable substitution in Ignition has an added benefit of leveling the playing field when it comes to compute providers.
 The user's experience is no longer crippled because the metadata for their platform isn't supported.
-It is possible to write a [custom metadata agent][custom agent] to fetch the necessary data.
+It is possible to write a [custom metadata agent][custom-agent] to fetch the necessary data.

 ### When is Ignition executed

 On boot, GRUB checks the EFI System Partition for a file at `coreos/first_boot` and sets `coreos.first_boot=detected` if found.
 The `coreos.first_boot` parameter is processed by a [systemd-generator] in the [initramfs] and if the parameter value is non-zero, the Ignition units are set as dependencies of `initrd.target`, causing Ignition to run.
 If the parameter is set to the special value `detected`, the `coreos/first_boot` file is deleted after Ignition runs successfully.

-Note that [PXE][supported platforms] deployments don't use GRUB to boot, so `coreos.first_boot=1` must be added to the boot arguments in order for Ignition to run. `detected` should not be specified so Ignition will not attempt to delete `coreos/first_boot`.
+Note that [PXE][supported-platforms] deployments don't use GRUB to boot, so `coreos.first_boot=1` must be added to the boot arguments in order for Ignition to run. `detected` should not be specified so Ignition will not attempt to delete `coreos/first_boot`.

 ## Providing Ignition a config